Chymyst/chymyst-core/docs/chymyst03.md

 ```

+### Blocking molecules

-For a blocking molecule, the emission call will block until a reaction can start that consumes that molecule.
+For a **blocking** molecule, the emitter call will block until a reaction can start that consumes that molecule.

 A blocking emitter is defined like this,